 The Artful Year leads you along a gently winding seasonal path with hidden nature treasures like how to make a glorious beanpole in spring, sand-cast candle holders in summer, leaf doodles in autumn and a nature ice wreath in winter.
 It’s not all nature crafts though, there’s a variety of activities that suit different seasonal celebrations like Easter,Valentine’s day and Christmas.
 Best of all there’s also really lovely recipes in there too.
 The perfect way to make me want to cook is to think of food as a craft, nice work, Jean!

-Crafts we made with inspiration from the book
+Crafts made with inspiration from the book

-I adore how it’s written to remind us that crafts and recipes are perfect opportunities to share memories as a family unit and take notice of the seasons and celebrate them together.
+It’s written to remind us that crafts and recipes are perfect opportunities to share memories as a family unit and take notice of the seasons and celebrate them together.

 The simple act of noticing and appreciating can be an act of celebration.
 We celebrate autumn when we go on a fall foliage drive, we celebrate spring with a nature walk to see the crab apple blossom in bloom and new life unfurling around us.
 It’s perhaps the simplest way to celebrate, but really noticing is at the heart of any celebration.

-What I love about the crafts in The Artful Year is that although they give clear instructions, they still encourage families to use the materials they are most comfortable with or already have around the house.
+What you’ll love about the crafts in The Artful Year is that although they give clear instructions, they still encourage families to use the materials they are most comfortable with or already have around the house.
 So really, the crafts are as adaptable as you’d like them to be.

 Win it: Why not try winning one first!